Sally Louisa Tompkins: Death, legacy

 Upon her death in 1916, Sally Tompkins was buried with full military honors at Christ Church in Mathews County.
 She joins the ranks of women like Clara Barton who responded to the urgent needs which were presented during the Civil War, especially after the Battle of First Bull Run when the realities of warfare became stark in both the Union and Confederate capital cities.
 They helped develop nursing into the skilled profession it was to become.
 Sally Tompkins reported obsession with cleanliness led to progress in sanitation during treatment.
 Her proven lower mortality rates as a result are exceptionally notable among her many legacies to the United States and medical providers everywhere, practices still in widespread use.

 A number of monuments commemorate Captain Sally and the Robertson Hospital.
 In 1910, Sally unveiled a marker on the site where the Robertson Hospital once stood.
 Today, the marker still stands, but the original hospital building no longer survives.
 The site today is a 24-hour diner.
 There are also a number of Virginia historical markers in her hometown, dedicated to her life.

-During the Civil War Centennial in the 1960s, there were a number of efforts made to honor Captain Sally's legacy.
+During the Civil War Centennial in the 1960s, there were a number of efforts made to honor Tompkins' legacy.
 One of which was a stained glass memorial window in the St. James Episcopal Church depicting Captain Sally overseen by an angel.
 There was also an effort to put a statue of Captain Sally on Monument Avenue in Richmond.
-Unfortunately, the design for the statue was done by the surrealist artist Salvador Dalí and sparked outrage throughout the city.
+The design for the statue was done by the surrealist artist Salvador Dalí and sparked outrage throughout the city.
 Thus the plan to build a statue to her was never completed.

-Three chapters of the United Daughters of the Confederacy are named after Captain Sally, who was elected Honorary President of the Virginia Division in 1905.
+Three chapters of the United Daughters of the Confederacy are named after Tompkins, who was elected Honorary President of the Virginia Division in 1905.
 One of the chapters was founded in her hometown of Mathews, Virginia and was chartered in 1908 as the Captain Sallie Tompkins Chapter.
 It was deactivated in 1955.

 Following an article in the local newspaper in July 1999, a small group of "daughters" met and resolved to bring a chapter back to Mathews.
 Since Sally's name was misspelled in the 1908 charter the group decided to petition as a new chapter with a new number, which became effective on August 22, 2000.

-So far, there are two published books dedicated to Captain Sally's life.
+So far, there are two published books dedicated to Tompkins life.
 The first one is a book of poetry based on Sally's life called Dearest of Captains.
-The second, is a biography written by a distant relative of Sally's called The Lady With the Milk White Hands.
+The second, is a biography written by a distant relative of Tompkins' called The Lady With the Milk White Hands.

 Tompkins was the aunt of painter Clementina Tompkins.